novuhq/novu/docs/docs/overview/quickstart/get-started-with-node.js.md

 </aside>

-Please proceed to create a notification template.
+Please proceed to create a notification workflow.

 1. Click “Workflows” on the left sidebar of your Novu dashboard.
 2. Click the “Create Workflow” button on the top right.